Community, Common Room

 ✅ Host an AMA-type Q&A session in your community with a particularly active member who wants to share their story and inspire others

 This post summarizes recommended steps to take for a successful community channel launch.
 Feel free to at-mention us on Twitter to let us know if this guide was helpful and if you have any feedback and suggestions.
-We also encourage you to join Uncommon to get updates about what's happening across the community space, including open job roles, interviews with experts, and a monthly newsletter.
+We also encourage you to join Uncommon to connect with community leaders, share expertise, ask product questions, and get updates about what's happening across the community space.